 - In a large deep skillet, heat oil over medium-high heat.
-Add onions, mushrooms, and jalapeno and cook until onions are softened, 7-10 minutes.
+Add onions, mushrooms, jalapeno, bell pepper, and a big pinch of salt.
+Cook until softened, 5-8 minutes.

-- Add tomatoes with their juices, bell pepper strips, broth, cumin, paprika, oregano, salt, and pepper.
-Lower the heat and simmer for 20 minutes or until thickened.
+- Add tomatoes with their juices, broth, cumin, paprika, oregano, 1/2 teaspoon salt, and pepper.
+Bring to a boil then lower the heat and simmer uncovered until thickened, about 15 minutes.